Cherish (group): 2005–2007: Unappreciated

 After the success of "Do It to It", their debut album was released on August 15, 2006, on Capitol Records and was named Unappreciated.
 It debuted at number four on the Billboard 200 selling 91,000 copies making it one of only a few R&B girl group projects to hit the top five on the chart in almost a year.
 The album also charted in Japan where it reached number 62 on the Oricon chart.
 In the United Kingdom, the album debuted at number 80, and has since sold 30,000 copies in that country.
 As of September 21, 2006, the album has been certified Gold by the RIAA.
 On January 12, Cherish released the album's second single, the title track "Unappreciated".
 The single was received warmly by critics, however, it failed to achieve the commercial success that its predecessor had.
 In the US, the single peaked just outside the Top 40 of the Billboard Hot 100 at number 41.
 It did have success on the Hot R&B/Hip-Hop Songs, peaking at number 20.
 In the UK, the single spent one week on the single's chart, when it debuted and peaked at 187.
 A third single titled "Chevy" was supposed to be released, however the song was only released as a promo single because in late 2006/early 2007 their label Capitol was merging with another record label which stopped all promotion and prevented Chingy, LeToya Luckett, Janet Jackson, Brooke Valentine & Cherish from releasing their next singles.
-By April 29, 2007, the album had sold over 600,000 copies in the United States.
+By April 29, 2007, the album was certified Platinum and since has sold over 1,200,000 copies in the United States and 1.5 million worldwide.